Fort Liberty conducts large-scale exercise to test its capabilities, resources

 |0

-This work, Fort Liberty conducts large-scale exercise to test its capabilities, resources [Image 3 of 3], by Frank Hanan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Liberty conducts large-scale exercise to test its capabilities, resources, by Jacqueline Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT